mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-01-10-simple-caching-for-blog-posts.md

    Average Time:  39.89 seconds
    Average RPS:   25.07 [#/sec] (mean)

-That&#8217;s a 44% increase in requests per second and a 30% reduction in response time.
+That's a 44% increase in requests per second and a 30% reduction in response time.
 NNeeaatt!!